 Professor Scherer (PhD, Groningen, The Netherlands) came to Christ Church in summer 2003, having previously been a visiting scholar at the University of Washington in Seattle and Lecturer in both Classics (Greek and Latin) and Indian Religions (Hinduism and Buddhism) in Groningen.
 B.'s doctoral thesis dealt with questions of myth and literary criticism; additionally B. has published considerably in the field of Buddhism, Gender and Sexuality.

-Professor Scherer is the founder of the Queering Paradigms network and conference series and one of the executive editors of Religion and Gender.
+Professor Scherer is the founder of the Queering Paradigms network and conference series and a member of the AHRC peer review college.

 B. holds a particular interest for Historical Anthropology; Classical and Indian literature; Buddhist Philosophy & Practice; Religion and Social Justice; and Critical Theory & Queer Theory.